-Traumatic brain injuries demand serious attention, and victims often accrue substantial financial losses such as medical debt and lost earnings.
+Traumatic brain injuries demand serious attention, and victims often accrue substantial financial losses such as medical bills and lost wages.
 If your accident was caused by someone else, you should not have to bear the burden of these damages.

 If you are unsure of whether you have a valid legal claim arising from the accident or if you are at a loss with how to proceed, a Tampa brain injury lawyer can help.
 We can help you identify the responsible parties and give you the advice and counsel you need to move forward.

-What are the Common Causes and Effects of Traumatic Brain Injuries?
+Common Causes and Effects Of Traumatic Brain Injuries

 Depending on the severity of the accident, a TBI can cause cognitive impairment, decreased mental responsiveness, mood alteration, neurological damage, and other physical, mental, and behavioral effects.
 Other symptoms may include: